 Tagged: Thrift Savings Plan

-This topic contains 13 replies, has 3 voices, and was last updated by LC 3 years, 1 month ago.
+- This topic has 13 replies, 3 voices, and was last updated 4 years, 2 months ago by LC.

 I know that this site recommends my TSP be 85/15 with S/I, but I have been continually loosing money, hundreds daily.
 I have only recently begun to develop my Thrift Savings Plan account and it only has $20K, so Im concerned that with the low amount in the account, the large losses will affect my compound buildup in my TSP’s infancy.
 Should it really be in S/I now or should I be more conservative?
 Thank you, I need the advice!